 In addition to being prone to volume changes, soils are also relatively weak in shear – perhaps three orders of magnitude weaker than concrete.
 Once again, the possibility of transient flow dictates the outcome.
 After large shear distortions, undrained soils ultimately display a constant undrained strength.
 In drained conditions, the strength of the soil is dictated by friction and interlocking between its grains.
 Ultimately the soil will display a constant internal angle of friction, familiar as the angle of repose of dry sand in sand dunes.
 Given enough time, underwater slopes in clay also rest at their angle of repose, as do sands.
 Tests to establish the drained (sand-like) or undrained (clay-like) strengths of soils, will be introduced and explained.

 Once it has been established that a given undrained shear strength, or alternatively a given angle of internal friction, can be relied upon, the next step is to be able to make calculations to demonstrate whether a soil body will remain stable under applied loads, for example by a structural foundation.
 This module extends the plastic analysis of structures, first encountered in Part IB Structures, to bodies made of soil.
 Both “upper bound” style calculations based on assumed failure mechanisms, and “lower bound” calculations based on demonstrating equilibrium through Mohr’s circles, will be introduced.
-The stability of foundations and earthworks – both undrained and drained – will form the main part of the third examples sheet.

 Topic 1: The granular continuum